OutSystems/docs-product/src/integration-with-systems/mobile-plugins/social-login/intro.md

 This means that they count towards the user limits established in your subscription.

 Use the methods available in the [Users API](../../../ref/apis/auto/users-api.final.md) to create or update end-user records.

-### Compatibility with operating systems

-**iOS only**

-The native login flow for Apple sign is only available for iOS 13 and later versions.
-For earlier iOS versions, use the PWA login flow.